 Philip Clarke, Chartered Management Institute book reviewer

-Dr Sheila Keegan is a Chartered Psychologist and has a doctorate in Organisational Change.
+Dr Sheila Keegan is a Chartered Psychologist and has a doctorate in organizational change.
 In 1983, she co-founded Campbell Keegan Ltd, a business psychology consultancy working in the private and public sectors.
-An organisational consultant and qualitative researcher for more than 25 years, she helps clients in the private and public sectors to make better decisions in the areas of business strategy, social policy and organisational change management.
+An organizational consultant and qualitative researcher for more than 25 years, she helps clients in the private and public sectors to make better decisions in the areas of business strategy, social policy and organizational change management.
 She is a Fellow of the Market Research Society and an Associate Fellow of the British Psychological Society.

 You will need to sign up or login as a registered academic to request inspection copies.